awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 # ASFF attributes<a name="securityhub-findings-format-attributes"></a>

-Listed below are the attributes and objects for the AWS Security Finding Format \(ASFF\)\.
+The following list shows the attributes and objects for the AWS Security Finding Format \(ASFF\)\.
 To see the details for an object's attributes and structure, choose the object name\.

 ## Required attributes<a name="asff-required-attributes"></a>